 4. Fuel Stabilizer

-Another essential accessory to use for portable generators is – fuel stabilizer.
+Another essential Portable Generator Accessories is – fuel stabilizer.
 The fuel stabilizer is an absolute requirement for generators running either on gasoline or diesel.

 The fuel stabilizer keeps the fuel inside the gas tank clean and good condition, thus preventing any damage caused by fuel turning into the gum or causing engine corrosion.